-Aided by three power plays, the Blackhawks ran their advantage in shots to 20-11 after 40 minutes but trailed 2-0 thanks to Bourque's goal at 17:35.
+Aided by three fruitless power-plays, the Blackhawks ran their advantage in shots to 20-11 after 40 minutes, but trailed 2-0 heading into the third thanks to Bourque's goal at 17:35.
 His seventh goal capped a 2-on-1 rush created when he took a short pass from rookie Calle Jarnkrok and headed up ice.

 Jarnkrok, who got his second assist in as many NHL games, used a burst of speed to beat Blackhawks defenseman Brent Seabrook in the neutral zone and charged toward the net.
 Bourque zipped a wrister from the left circle that sailed over Crawford's left shoulder into the right corner of the net, deflating the Blackhawks going into the locker room yet again.

-Rinne took it from there, dazzling in the third period by stopping nine Chicago shots, including an intense goalmouth scramble with 50 seconds left.
-It was one of several times the Blackhawks skated away shaking their heads.
+Rinne took it from there, dazzling in the third period by stopping all nine Chicago shots, including an intense goalmouth scramble with 50 seconds left.
+It was one of several times the Blackhawks skated away shaking their heads Sunday night.